AbdooOwd/AbdooOS-old-guided/docs/devlog.md

 and this to get into protected mode.
 And protected mode means 32-bits instead of 16-bits, and this means: **more memory!
 YAY!!**

+_"What does the boot sector do"_ you ask?
+Well it does plenty of things:

+-   It sets up the stack to use C code later and also cuz it's useful.
+-   Reads the disk for a kernel.
+-   Sets up the GDT to enter protected mode.
+-   Disable interrupts then enters protected mode to enter the kernel _(using `kernel_entry.asm`)_.
+-   Of course, this boot sector has the boot signature `0xAA55` at the end of it after filling what's empty with zeroes.

 ## C code linked

 Ok, I linked the boot sector with the kernel.
 Cool!
 Now I can code in C!
 Left me to code